15 Best Cable Machine Leg Exercises (With Workout Routine)

 How To Do Kneeling Cable Hip Extension

-2. Attach an ankle cuff to the lowest notch on the cable pulley system.
-Then, attach the cuff to your right ankle.
+2. Attach an ankle cuff to the lowest notch on the cable pulley system, then to your right ankle.

-3. Kneel down so that your left knee is on the bench and hold onto the bench.
+3. Kneel so your left knee is on the bench and hold on to the bench.

-4. Now, lift your right leg up and back as high as you can while squeezing your glutes.
+4. Now, lift your right leg up and back as high as possible while squeezing your glutes.
 Keep your knee slightly bent.

 5. Then, lower your leg back down and inhale.

-6. Complete the desired reps.
-Repeat the exercise with your opposite leg.
+6. Repeat the exercise with your opposite leg.

 Tips